 With 3 universities – Griffith, Bond and Southern Cross – private colleges, registered training organisations and leading private and public schools, the Gold Coast offers excellent education choices, particularly for international students.

-The last decade has seen substantial growth in international student numbers with the region now hosting more than 25,000 international students from 100 countries every year.
+he region has seen substantial growth in international student numbers, with the region now hosting 32,000 international students from over 130 countries.5

 With the rapid growth of the city’s universities, the Gold Coast is building a reputation for cutting edge research and innovation, including from drug discovery to tackle global health issues, solutions for climate change adaptation and an extensive program of research through Australia’s largest-ever sport science research grant.